Ms. (magazine): Origins and creation

 Ms. was viewed as a voice for women by women, a voice that had been hidden from and left out of mainstream media.
 The magazine's first publication as an independent issue included articles about women who had experience with abortions, promoting the removal of sexist wording from the English language, and literature focused on helping women realize they could stand up for themselves against social norms.
+It was influenced by the women in print movement, an international effort to establish alternative communications networks of feminist publication, presses, and bookstores created by and for women.
+Unlike many other publications associated with the movement, Ms. was larger, had a national readership, and operated like a traditional magazine with professional journalists, editors, and printers.
+However, Ms. was still influenced by the collectivist principles of other feminist periodicals of the period.

 Co-founder Gloria Steinem explained the motivation for starting Ms. magazine, stating: "I realized as a journalist that there really was nothing for women to read that was controlled by women, and this caused me along with a number of other women to start Ms. magazine."
 Steinem wanted a publication that would address issues that modern women cared about instead of just domestic topics such as fashion and housekeeping.
 Steinem originally wanted Ms. to be a newsletter but was convinced to make it into a magazine by her peers.
 Patricia Carbine thought a magazine was better because of the money from advertisers and that it could reach their audience with its portable, visually pleasing, easy format.
 The creators of Ms. expected there to be significant participation of the general public as well as readers.
 For example, the first issue published in 1972 included a feature titled "We have had abortions", a list of famous women acknowledging that they have gone through this particular medical operation.
 The feature had a coupon for readers to include their own names as part of this list.
 In addition, readers frequently interacted with the magazine through sending in letters to the editors about the personal importance of Ms. magazine.